 Beside his role within WUWM, Mr. Ma also acts as Chairman of China Agricultural Wholesale Market Association (CAWA).
-He is an expert on market operations and regulation and is employed by the Ministry of Commerce of the People's Republic of China.
+He is an expert on market operations and regulation.
 In addition, he is a member of the expert group of the National Standards Committee on the building and coordination of agricultural products standards system, a member of National Wholesale and Retail Markets Standardization Technical Committee, Vice Chairman of the Food Logistics Technology Branch of the China Food Science and Technology Institute, a member of the National Business Automation Standardization Technical Committee and a visiting professor at the Harbin University of Commerce.